-The world of the internet is shifting quickly and it’ll be important for churches to keep up, otherwise they run the risk of being 20 years behind in 5 years.
+The world of the internet is shifting quickly in the region of play to earn crypto games and it’ll be important for churches to keep up, otherwise they run the risk of being 20 years behind in 5 years.

 Here’s a quick recap of why Facebook (Meta) has shifted into the Metaspace.

 The PC era was effectively when computers went from being the size of a massive room to being accessible as “personal computers” (Minesweeper anyone?).

 - PC Era, 1980 – 1990: Windows, email, early file systems, flippity floppy disc.

 - Web 1, 1990 – 2000: World Wide Web (www.), HTML, file servers.

 - Web 2, 2000 – 2007: social networking (Facebook), search engines (Google), websites for everybody, mobile first, cloud computing.

 - Web 3, now: Intelligent virtual agents (AI), decentralized data architecture and blockchain (Bitcoin) managed by a local blockchain development company, metaverse 3D spaces (Oculus, HTC)

 As decentralized currencies and virtual spaces galore sweep the internet, metaspaces like Meta’s Metaverse (say that five times fast) is as revolutionary as it is an organic stepping stone for Big Tech Innovation.

 What Does It All Mean for Churches?